-values Numeric vector containing signals for each point in space.
+values Numeric; Vector containing signals for each point in space.

-weights Distances between each point in space.
-This should be a numeric object of class dist with Size attribute equivalent to the length of values.
+weights Numeric object of class dist with Size attribute equivalent to the length of values, representing distances between each point in space.

-alternative For hypothesis testing against the null of no spatial correlation, how should a pvalue be calculated?
-Should be one of c("two.sided", "less", "greater"), or an unambiguous abbreviation.
+alternative Character; determines how p-value should be calculated for hypothesis testing against the null of no spatial correlation.
+Should be one of c("two.sided",

+"less", "greater"), or an unambiguous abbreviation.